-Attending a funeral is one of the most emotionally taxing events, a time where you'd think the last thing on your mind would be your appearance, however, what to wear to a funeral is a question on the tips of many people's tongues.
+Attending a funeral is one of the most emotionally taxing events, a time where you'd think the last thing on your mind would be your appearance.
+Yet, what to wear to a funeral is a question at the forefront of many people's minds when the time comes to pay your last respects.
 Guests often fret about dressing appropriately - too formal or not formal enough?
 Traditional or modern?
 To wear black or not?
 A day so difficult shouldn't be made harder due to clothing dilemmas, so read this guide and you'll have one less trouble to shoulder.

 Ask a close aquaintance beforehand about dress code and follow suit if there's a special request to wear something specific, say, something red in a nod to the deceased.